hapa96/perl-final-project/README.md

         total_questions                 => 12,                      # Total Questions in Master File
 );
 ```
-In the script [scoring-student-response.pl](src/scoring-student-response.pl) where this function got called, every hash will be pushed in a result array.
-This result array is than used to print the result to the console and generate statistics (*Extenion 3 Analyzing cohort performance and identifying below-expectation results*)
+In the script [scoring-student-response.pl](src/scoring-student-response.pl) where this function got called, every hash will be pushed into a result array.
+This result array is than used to print the result to the console and generate statistics.

 ## Generating Statistics
-To generate statistics from the checked exams, the function `generate_statistics` in the [Util](lib/Util.pm) module was created.
+To generate statistics from the checked exams, the function `generate_statistics` in the [Util](lib/Util.pm) module was developed.
 This function takes the result array described before.
 The function  generates a new hash with all the information about the statistics of the exam results.
 This hash looks like the following:
 ```
 my %stats = (
         average_question_answered       => int($answered_acc/$students),